 Most hospitals have the capability to store remains for at least a short period of time pending the notification of next-of-kin and making decisions about the disposition of remains.

 While prices vary for different funeral service providers, and each situation is unique, the below ranges offer good estimates for the costs associated with the most common situations.
 Costs listed are in US dollars, based on an exchange rate at the time of writing of approximately $1 = RM4.40.
+Families should contact the funeral directors, morticians, etc. directly to ascertain an accurate quote of costs.

 Repatriation of Remains to United States